All images included in this guide are available through Creative Commons licensing CC-BY-2.0

 The Library team is here to help you from the start of your studies.
 This includes providing:

-When looking for information that is available to you through University of Suffolk Libraries the best place to start is the Summon search tool.
+When looking for information that is available to you through University of Suffolk Libraries the best place to start is the Discovery search tool.
 This tool enables you to cross search collections and databases and retrieve results at article level.
 It also identifies the key databases for your search query.
 Alternatively you can go directly to the A-Z list of databases and search them individually.

 Searching other collections and catalogues